luigistyle/Templar-Challenge-Detain-Timer/README.md

 ## Usage Instructions
 Once you have downloaded the script and ran the script, it will automatically create a `settings.json` file in the directory the script is located in with the script's default settings.
 You will also notice the timer show up in the top-right corner of your screen.
 Listed below are the valid controls for the script:

-- F: Activate the timer
+- F: Activate the timer.
+The key for this bind can be changed in the Settings menu
 - F3: Open the Settings menu
 - F4: Enable draggability (click and drag the timer window to move it around!)
 - Ctrl+J: Reset the timer